-Remarketing with Google Ads lets you show ads to your customers based on data about those customers that you share with Google through a global site tag, event snippets or a remarketing tag on your website and/or app.
-It’s important to preserve the confidentiality and security of remarketing data that you share with Google.
-The type of data collected and used for remarketing includes things like the URL and referrer URL for the website that triggers a tag hit, the custom parameters used in your tracking tag, and any resulting remarketing list memberships.
+With your data segments, Google Ads allows you to re-engage with your customers based on data about those customers that you share with Google through a global site tag, event snippets or a global site tag either on your website or app or both.
+It’s important to preserve the confidentiality and security of the data that you share with Google.
+The type of data collected and used for targeting includes things like the URL and referrer URL for the website that triggers a tag hit, the custom parameters used in your tracking tag and any resulting data segment memberships.

 This article explains how Google uses and handles the data you send for use in remarketing with Google Ads.

-To learn more about how Google uses and handles the data you send through Customer Match, read How Google uses Customer Match data.
-To learn more about how Google uses the data you send for conversion tracking, read How Google uses conversion event data.
+To learn more about how Google uses and handles the data you send through Customer Match, read how Google uses Customer Match data.
+To learn more about how Google uses the data that you send for conversion tracking, read how Google uses conversion event data.

 How Google uses your data

-Remarketing data is used to match your users to Google accounts, add users to remarketing lists, generate similar audiences, show dynamic ads and to ensure your Google Ads remarketing campaigns comply with Google’s policies.
+By using segments comprised of your data, Google matches your users to Google Accounts, adds users to data segments, generates similar audience segments, shows Dynamic ads and ensures your Google Ads campaigns comply with Google’s policies.
 In addition, reports containing audience data are available in your Google Ads account and any other accounts you’ve shared your audiences with.

-Google may also use remarketing data to improve your campaign performance.
-For example, Google uses both past conversion data and remarketing data to optimise your bids for automated bid strategies, with the goal of improving your overall ROI.
-Remarketing data can be used to improve your performance when using certain bid and targeting strategies without requiring you to apply audiences in the campaign.
-Google might also use your remarketing data to identify other relevant audiences for you and to provide certain insights about the composition of your remarketing lists.
-Google also uses aggregated and anonymised remarketing data for the benefit of all advertisers, including, for example, improving similar audiences.
+Google may also use your customer data to improve your campaign performance.
+For example, Google uses both past conversion data and the data you add to optimize your bids for automated bid strategies, with the goal of improving your overall ROI.
+Your customer data can be used to improve your performance when using certain bid and targeting strategies without requiring you to apply audiences in the campaign.
+Google might also use your data to identify other relevant audience segments for you and to provide certain insights about the composition of your data segments.

-Finally, your remarketing lists won’t be shared with any third party or other advertisers without your permission, and Google won’t use your remarketing lists to advertise its own products.
+Finally, your data segments won’t be shared with any third party or other advertisers without your permission, and Google won’t use your data segments to advertise its own products.